writeas/writeas-cli/README.md

 COMMANDS:
-   post     Alias for default action: create post from stdin delete   Delete a post update   Update (overwrite) a post get      Read a raw post add      Add a post locally list     List local posts help, h  Shows a list of commands or help for one command
+   post     Alias for default action: create post from stdin new      Compose a new post from the command-line and publish delete   Delete a post update   Update (overwrite) a post get      Read a raw post add      Add an existing post locally list     List local posts help, h  Shows a list of commands or help for one command